pferrel/solr-recommender/README.md

 Runs a distributed recommender and cross-recommender job as a series of mapreduces.
 The concept behind this is based on the fact that when preferences are taken from user actions, it is often useful to use one action for recommendation but the other will also work if the secondary action co-occurs with the first.
 For example views are predictive of purchases if the viewed item was indeed purchased.
 ```
- A = matrix of views by user
+ A = matrix of action2 by user, used only in the cross-recommender
- B = matrix of purchases by user
+ B = matrix of action1 by user, these are the primary recommenders actions
- [B'B]H_p = R_p, recommendations from purchase actions with strengths
+ [B'B]H<sub>p</sub> = R<sub>p</sub>, recommendations from purchase actions with strengths
  [B'A]H_v = R_v, recommendations from view actions (where there was a purchase) with strengths
  R_p + R_v = R, assuming a non-weighted linear combination
 ```